kubemq-io/kubemq-CSharp/README.md

 > **Note:** Start the receiver before the sender.
 Events are not persisted — only
 > subscribers connected at publish time receive the message.
 For persistent delivery,
-> use Events Store with `EventStoreStartPosition.FromFirst`.
+> use Events Store with `EventStoreStartPosition.StartFromFirst`.

 ```csharp
 using KubeMQ.Sdk.Client;